-Although each type of coffee has different specific processing steps, they all have to go through a basic processing process, which consists of four steps: green beans must be roasted, and coffee beans roasted. then grind, then ground coffee mixed with hot water for a certain period of time, then enjoy cups of coffee.
+Although each type of coffee has different specific processing steps, they all have to go through a basic processing process, which consists of four steps: green beans must be roasted, and coffee beans roasted. then grind, ground coffee mixed with hot water for a certain period, and enjoy cups of coffee.

 Coffee is usually ground and brewed right before drinking because otherwise, it will quickly lose its inherent flavor.

 Coffee can be purchased unprocessed (green beans), roasted, or roasted and ground.
 Coffee is often packaged in a one-way valve bag to avoid oxidation and preserve the coffee flavor for longer.

 Either buy green beans and roast them yourself or buy freshly roasted beans and grind them yourself.
 Buy in small batches to ensure they stay fresh.
 Note the date of manufacture on the package.
 Coffee is usually packaged in a one-way valve bag to avoid oxidation and preserve the coffee flavor for a longer time.
 More than two weeks will give the best results.

 The high-quality coffee we provide is 100% Arabica coffee from Da Lat and 100% Robusta coffee from Buon Ma Thuot.
 Each type of coffee bean is roasted by a high-tech roaster, so coffee beans are evenly ripened and not damaged.